Initiation of Coverage · Wolftank Group AG · WOLF · Vienna Stock Exchange (direct market plus); Munich m:access

 The 2025 earnings bridge

-Wolftank reports under Austrian UGB, not IFRS — relevant because goodwill amortises through EBIT (€1.39m in 2025) and because the company's stated EBIT definition is simply pre-tax profit plus interest expense, which means it includes financial-asset revaluation effects.
+Wolftank reports under Austrian UGB, not IFRS.
+Two consequences: goodwill amortises through EBIT (€1.39m in 2025), and the company's stated EBIT definition — pre-tax profit plus interest expense — includes financial-asset revaluation effects.
+In Wolftank's case the gains dominate the amortisation, which is why the 2025 reported result looks better than the operating business.

 The decisive items sit in the notes (Anhang, sections 2, 6.4, 6.5 and the disposal disclosures):